AgroDan/golden-kali/README.md

 I made some significant changes to this repository from the previous iteration.
 First, the name has been changed to `golden-kali`.
 Second, I have removed support for ParrotOS.
 It's generally something I don't use all that often to support it, so this is what you have.
 I'm sure you can apply all of the ideas here for a ParrotOS build as well if that's your thing.

-Many of the changes here came as a result of this repository being included as a necessary install step process for the Red Team at (https://cyberforce.energy.gov/cyberforce-competition/)[DoE's Cyberforce Competition] in 2022.
+Many of the changes here came as a result of this repository being included as a necessary install step process for the Red Team at [DoE's Cyberforce Competition](https://cyberforce.energy.gov/cyberforce-competition/) in 2022.
 The code was modified heavily for the event's exhaustive playbook.
 I took what I had learned there and simply applied it here.